Next Celebration: Date Coming Soon!

 Wear clothes to service that you will want to be baptized in.
 These clothes should be a dark color and loose.
 We suggest dark shorts and a loose t-shirt.

 What should I bring?

-Dry towel, a complete change of clothes & undergarments, flip flops and necessary toiletries.
+Dry towel, complete change of clothes & undergarments, flip flops, and necessary toiletries.
 All the above items should be in a bag with your name clearly marked.